bvb-org/ctf-treasure-hunt/implementation_plan.md

 ## Conclusion

-This implementation plan provides a comprehensive framework for organizing the ING Tech Treasure Hunt.
+This implementation plan provides a comprehensive framework for organizing the CTF Treasure Hunt.
 The modular design allows for flexibility in deployment and customization based on your specific requirements and constraints.

 By following this plan, you can create an engaging and challenging event that promotes technical skills, teamwork, and a fun competitive atmosphere among your colleagues.